telefonicaid/fiware-facts/README.rst

 GEi overall description
 =======================

 Bosun GEri is the reference implementation of Policy Manager GE.

-Bosun GEri offers decision-making ability, independently of the type of resource (physical/virtual resources, network, service, etc.)  being able to solve complex problems within the Cloud field by reasoning about the knowledge base, represented by facts and rules.
+Bosun offers decision-making ability, independently of the type of resource (physical/virtual resources, network, service, etc.) being able to solve complex problems within the Cloud field by reasoning about the knowledge base, represented by facts and rules.
 Bosun GEri provides the basic management of cloud resources based on rules, as well as management of the corresponding